clemsonacm/hackpack/presents/tools/tools.markdown

 cron
 ====

-running jobs at fixed times
+Running jobs at fixed times

 -   Probably the least standardized tool on this list
 -   On most modern Linux boxes replaced by systemd